 As specified in Team Equipment, all team kit bags must contain a first aid kit.
+This must include as a minimum plasters/dressings/bandages to manage bleeding, and spray/ice packs to manage bruising.

 Accident reporting

 All accident/near misses should be reported using the incident report form.
 The form is available in the captains' pack and may be downloaded from: